Why your robot vacuum's random patterns make total sense

 •See All

-Discuss: Why your Roomba takes a weird path to keep your floors clean
+Discuss: Your Roomba takes a weird path around your home.
+Here's why it matters

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.